Option pricing under fast-varying long-memory stochastic volatility: Introduction

-with $p(z)$ the pdf of the standard normal distribution.
-That is, we form moments of the volatility function averaged with respect to the invariant distribution of the fOU process $Z_t^\eps$.
+where $ \sigma^2_{{\rm ou}}=1/(2 \sin(\pi H))$ and $p(z)$ is the probability density function (pdf) of the standard normal distribution.
+In other words, we form moments of the volatility function averaged with respect to the invariant distribution of the fOU process $Z_t^\eps$.

 The first term in Eq. (\ref{eq:iv}) is indeed the expected effective volatility until maturity conditioned on the present.
 The second term is a skewness term that is non-zero only when the volatility process and the underlying are correlated so that $\rho$ is non-zero.
-Note that the exponent of the fractional term structure depends on the Hurst exponent which determines the smoothness and the decorrelation rate of the volatility driving process $Z_t^\eps$.
-The smoother the process the relatively larger the implied volatility for large times to maturity.
+Note that the exponent of the fractional term structure depends on the Hurst exponent, which determines the smoothness and the decorrelation rate of the volatility driving process $Z_t^\eps$.
+The smoother the process, the larger the implied volatility for long times to maturity.

-\rc{In the fast case presented here with large and fast volatility fluctuations the implied volatility explodes in the regime of short time to maturity.
-Indeed, short time to maturity means time to maturity smaller than the diffusion time (\ref{def:bartau}) but larger than the mean reversion time.
-Therefore short time to maturity involves large volatility fluctuations over a relatively short maturity horizon resulting in a moneyness correction that explodes and dominates the pure maturity term.
-In the context of short or long times to maturity the conditional expected effective volatility gives a relatively small contribution and we have for short times to maturity and $K \neq X_t$:
+In the fast case presented here with large and fast volatility fluctuations, the implied volatility explodes in the regime of short time to maturity.
+Indeed, short time to maturity means that the time to maturity is smaller than the diffusion time (\ref{def:bartau}), but larger than the mean-reversion time $\eps$.
+Therefore, short time to maturity involves large volatility fluctuations over a short maturity horizon resulting in a moneyness correction that explodes and dominates the pure maturity term.
+In the context of short or long times to maturity, the conditional expected effective volatility gives a small contribution, and we have for short times to maturity and $K \neq X_t$